Data-Driven Marketing: Making Better Decisions with Analytics

 - Analyses campaign performance

-- Monitors optimization of campaigns via analytics
+- Monitors optimization via analytics

-With the help of analytics, one can:
+With the help of analytics, you can:

 - Exclude ineffective campaigns